slightlyoff/never_slow_mode/README.md

 # "Never-Slow Mode" (a.k.a.
 "Slightly-Fast Mode") Explained

-> Last Update: Feb 24th, 2019 <br>
+> Last Update: March 26th, 2019 <br>
 >
 > Alex Russell <code>&lt;slightlyoff@google.com&gt;</code><br>
+> Adam Argyle <code>&lt;argyle@google.com&gt;</code><br>

 ## What’s all this then?

 Never-Slow Mode ("NSM") is a mode that sites can opt-into via HTTP header.
 For these sites, the browser imposes per-interaction resource limits, giving users a better user experience, potentially at the cost of extra developer work.
 We believe users are happier and more engaged on fast sites, and NSM attempts to make it easier for sites to guarantee speed to users.
-In addition to user experience benefits, sites might want to opt in because browsers could providing UI to users to indicate they are in "fast mode" (a TLS lock icon but for speed) or gate the availability of some features that developers may want access to (_note that these are hypotheticals, not concrete proposals_).
+In addition to user experience benefits, sites might want to opt in because browsers could providing UI to users to indicate they are in "fast mode" (a TLS lock icon but for speed).

 ![Potential NSM-opt-in UI](images/NSM_compliant_2x.png)

+Browsers could also gate the availability of some features that developers may want access to (_note that these are hypotheticals, not concrete proposals_).

 [Feature Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy) are a relatively new web platform feature that allow sites to disable certain web platform features at runtime.
 They help prevent inadvertant use of known-slow patterns and allow sites to control or disable use of certain powerful features.
 NSM is itself a Feature Policy that bundles together several existing Policies and adds a new approach to resource budgeting that the Feature Policy framework does not yet support.